-Entering its fifth year, #GivingTuesday is a global day of giving fueled by the power of social media and collaboration.
+Entering its sixth year, #GivingTuesday is a global day of giving fueled by the power of social media and collaboration.
 Celebrated on the Tuesday following Thanksgiving (in the U.S.) and the widely recognized shopping events Black Friday and Cyber Monday, #GivingTuesday kicks off the charitable season, when many focus on their holiday and end-of-year giving.
 Since its inaugural year in 2012, #GivingTuesday has become a movement that celebrates and supports giving and philanthropy with events throughout the year and a growing catalog of resources.

 The Big Ideas Behind #GivingTuesday . . .

 #GivingTuesday harnesses the potential of social media and the generosity of people around the world to bring about real change in their communities; it provides a platform for them to encourage the donation of time, resources and talents to address local challenges.
 It also brings together the collective power of a unique blend of partners— nonprofits, civic organizations, businesses and corporations, as well as families and individuals—to encourage and amplify small acts of kindness.

 As a global movement, #GivingTuesday unites countries around the world by sharing our capacity to care for and empower one another.

 Giving back.
 It is a simple concept, but one not grasped often enough.
 One person who fully understands what it means to give back, however is Jason Taylor, legendary Miami Dolphins Defensive End, 2007 NFL Man of the Year, and 2017 Pro Football Hall of Fame inductee.
 From his humble beginnings as a Pittsburgh youth serving as a missionary, to his endless hours of community involvement as an NFL superstar, Jason has always given something of himself to those less fortunate.